Kunal0221/first-project-C/README.md

-# first-project-C
+# output
-my first project of C will be Bank Management System
+my first project of C will be Student Record System